Mrrvm/os_lusiadas_2/content/index.md

-*A research platform for attempting to rewrite [[Os Lusíadas]] using experimental writing and knowledge sources from ex-colonies and its diaspora.*
+*A research platform for attempting to rewrite [[Os Lusíadas]] using experimental writing and knowledge sources mainly from ex-colonies and its diaspora.*

+**If you want to participate in the project, or provide any feedback, thoughts, or complaints, please email mariana@mardrew.art.**

-## theoretical grounds
+### theoretical grounds
+This is where I explain the foundation of the project, why and how I am working on it.
 [[grounds#How can experimental writing can deconstruct the celebrated narratives of colonialism that define Portuguese national identity?]]

-If you want to participate, or provide any feedback, please email mariana@mardrew.art.

-## resources
+### resources
+This is a collection of different resources: techniques for experimental writing, sites of research, people I want to be in conversation with, and possible funding for the project.
-### a small experimental writing library
+#### a small experimental writing library of my own
 https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f#7a6b6f8c621f4a5c812232a7d261186c

-### excavation sites
+#### excavation sites
-A collection of spaces for further research [[excavation sites]].
+A collection of spaces for further research: [[sites]]

 ### ideal external partners